27 May, 2024 The LID of our unity is in what we can SEE

 It is often said that things rise and fall upon vision.

-However, functional unity is another thing entirely.
-We need to get past the comfort of ‘in house’ meetings to pray to step out and do something.
-We need to unite in heart and mind sufficient to agree upon a common vision – then doing something sensible together that we could not do apart.
+However, functional unity is the goal.
+Beyond the comparative comfort of ‘in house’ meetings, God wants his people to step out and do something.
+As we unite with a common heart and mind, a common vision can develop – enabling us to then do something sensible together that we could never do apart.

-• If we cannot see what might come next, we won’t know what the current hindrances and ‘gaps’ to address are too – because we are ‘without sight’!
-So we won’t know how to lead a change in the group!
+- If we cannot see what might come next, we won’t know what the current hindrances and ‘gaps’ to address amongst us are – because we are ‘without sight’!

 What if our whole paradigm were a bit limited – like the difference between a programme driven church and a purpose driven one?